 Within 20 days of the investigation being completed, the complainant and the person whose conduct is the subject of the complaint will be provided with a copy of the investigator’s report and the decision regarding the outcomes of the investigation.

 In cases of a finding of sexual misconduct or harassment, if a member is required to pay fees for participating and, because of harassing behaviour, drops out of the VIVA! program, the participant may be entitled to a prorated refund of such fees at the discretion of the Board.

-The General Manager will keep the following records of the complaint and investigation for a period of at least two years:
+The General Manager will keep the following records of the complaint and investigation for a period at least ten years:

 - a copy of the complaint or details about the incident;